nosana-ci/docs.nosana.io/docs/programs/staking.md

 A staker can stake Nosana Tokens for a minimum of two weeks and a maximum of one year.
 The longer the duration of a stake, the higher the multiplier against the number of tokens in stake.
 The maximum multiplier is this system is $4$, because $1 \frac{ 365 }{ 121 \frac{ 2 }{ 3 } } = 4$.

+On the Nosana website you can find a [xNOS calculator](https://nosana.io/stake).